Academic support: who to ask and where to go for help

 There comes a time when we all need some help.

-Below are some of the academic sources and alternatives that you can use to make your time at La Trobe much easier.
+Together with our Student Advising team, we’ve gathered a list of some of the academic supports that you can use to make your time at La Trobe much easier.

 Library Learning Services can help you to develop and extend your academic skills for successful study.
 We offer support to transition, undergraduate, coursework post-graduate and research higher degree students, on every campus and online.